Symptoms of Enlarged Prostate

 Urodynamic pressure to test pressure in the bladder during urinating

 You should see your health care provider if you have symptoms.
 See your health care provider right away if you have blood in your urine , pain or burning when you urinate, or you cannot urinate.

-There are many treatments for BPH.
+There are many treatments for enlarged prostate.
 You and your health care provider will decide together which treatment is right for you.
 Mild cases of BPH may need no treatment at all.
 In some cases, minimally invasive procedures that do not require anesthesia are good choices.
 And sometimes a combination of medical treatments works best.